 - Seekers: fall to the 56% (9 points in two years), and remain a more reliable means.

-This infodemic is threatening covid-19 recovery, suspected and doubted about the Covid-19 vaccine.
+This infodemic is threatening covid-19 recovery, as the Covid-19 vaccine is suspected and doubted.
 In fact, who disinformat (don't check the sources), are less willing to receive the vaccine within the first year of its availability.

 These fears prevent the return to the workplace, and the 58% employees choose to work from home for fear of becoming infected, don't go to vote...